Trichotillomania

 Trichotillomania results in highly variable patterns of hair loss, ranging from small undetectable patches of hair loss to total baldness.
 Ingestion of the pulled hair can result in trichobezoar formation and subsequent anemia, abdominal pain, hematemesis, nausea or vomiting, bowel obstruction, perforation, GI bleeding, pancreatitis, and obstructive jaundice.

-Trichotillomania can become a chronic and persistent condition of hair pulling.
+Trichotillomania can become a chronic and persistent condition.
 Specifically, symptoms of trichotillomania can persist for weeks to decades.
 Therefore, comprehensive treatment planning is critical and may require consultations with mental health professionals.
-Treating trichotillomania in children may be difficult because of the low reliability and validity of self-report.
+Treating trichotillomania in children may be difficult because of the low reliability and validity of self-reporting.

 History